JonathanC13/python_ref/Structures/cbb0507082bb18ff7e4b-f8361f17012860422752496b9439fa2920db2c8e/The Technical Interview Cheat Sheet.md

 - Indexing:  Binary Search Tree: O(log n)
 - Search:    Binary Search Tree: O(log n)
 - Insertion: Binary Search Tree: O(log n)

+####**Creating the binary search tree**
+#####**Tree Sort**
+- If given a binary tree must copy into an array first (Breadth or Depth depending on the tree).
+If already in an array, ok.

+- Unsorted array
+  - Start with the first element as the root node and insert based on left child is less and right child is greater value.
+This most likely creates a sorted but unbalanced binary search tree.

+- Sorted Linked List.
+Balanced Binary search tree https://www.geeksforgeeks.org/?p=17063
+  - Method 1: Time complexity: O(n Log n)
+    - 1. Make the middle element of the linked list the root.
+    - 2. Recursively get the middle element from the left and make it the left child of the root.
+    - 3. Repeat step 2 but with the right side of root.
+  - Method 2; O(n).
+  - In this method, we construct from leaves to root.
+The idea is to insert nodes in BST in the same order as the appear in Linked List, so that the tree can be constructed in O(n) time complexity.
+    - After counting nodes, we take left n/2 nodes and recursively construct the left subtree.
+After left subtree is constructed, we allocate memory for root and link the left subtree with root.
+Finally, we recursively construct the right subtree and link it with root.
+    While constructing the BST, we also keep moving the list head pointer to next so that we have the appropriate pointer in each recursive call.

+- Sorted Array: O(n) easier than linked list due to direct access to the middle in O(1)
+  - 1. Make the middle element of the linked list the root.
+  - 2. Recursively get the middle element from the left and make it the left child of the root.
+  - 3. Repeat step 2 but with the right side of root.

+#####**Balancing**
+- Must keep track of the height of the left and right sub tree.
+The balance factor of a balanced tree can be -1, 0, or +1. balance_factor := height(right_subtree) - height(left_subtree)
+  - During insertion and deletion, compare at what height the operation is happening and if at a leaf, adjust the height values.
+- When an imbalance happens then the rotations (single or double) and/or element link changes are needed.

 ###****
 - AVL tree or height balanced binary tree